 Planning & Preparation for Implementation

 If you’re ready to make the switch to Salesforce, it’s important to plan ahead.
-This will help the transition go as smoothly as possible.
-Well, you can’t prepare for everything, here are a few of the key areas to keep in mind:
+Following the right steps prior to the implementation of Salesforce will help the transition go as smoothly as possible.
+While you can’t prepare for everything, here are a few of the key areas to keep in mind before you implement Salesforce:

 - Have clear goals in mind for how you want the software to improve your business model.
 Do you want to increase sales by a certain percentage?
 Are you hoping for a measurable improvement in your customer support results?
 This will help guide the scope and ensure your implementation addresses your critical areas.

-- Make sure you understand all of the changes that will take place.
+- Make sure you understand all of the changes that will take place after you implement Salesforce.
 Ask questions of your implementation partner and consider workflow changes.
 Don’t purchase Salesforce just to copy your current process flow in the new system.
 Improve and communicate the way you do business.

 - Engage your sales, marketing, and customer support staff.
 Your Salesforce implementation will likely mean significant changes in the way they do their jobs.
 It’s important to keep them involved in the entire process so nothing is overlooked.